Matching Hom-Setting of Rota-Baxter algebras, dendriform algebras and pre-Lie algebras: Matching Rota-Baxter algebras and Hom-associative algebras

 \begin{defn}(\mcite{M12,Y10}) Let $(A,\cdot,p)$ be a multiplicative Hom-algebra and $n\geq 0$.
 Then the following two algebras are also Hom-associative algebras: \begin{enumerate} \item the $n$-th derived Hom-algebra of type $1$ of $A$ defined by

 \item the $n$-th derived Hom-algebra of type $2$ of $A$ defined by

 \end{enumerate} \end{defn}

-Now we show that the $n$-th derived Hom-algebra of type 1 and 2 of a multiplicative Hom-associative matching Rota-Baxter algebra is also a Hom-associative matching Rota-Baxter algebra generalizing the Rota-Baxter case in~\mcite{M12}.
+Now we show that the $n$-th derived Hom-algebra of type 1 and 2 of a multiplicative matching Hom-associative Rota-Baxter algebra is also a matching Hom-associative Rota-Baxter algebra generalizing the Rota-Baxter case in~\mcite{M12}.